What is Leadership?2022 Jan 23

-I work for a corporation and every year I justify in my performance review process that I had company values and how I behaved over the year in demonstrating company values.
-(These are decent people-respecting values.)
+I work for a corporation and every year I justify in the process for my performance review that I promoted company values through my behaviors.
+(The values are decent and people-respecting.)
 To my employer, it is not enough to get the job done; it matters how you did it.
-My company happens to be explicit in their promotion of work place values.
+My company does happen to be explicit in their promotion of work place values.
 They are acknowledging what other corporations sometimes do not.

 Developing visions of the future for an organization is something that inherently must be customized to the group being led.
 And it is an aspect of leadership that scales according to size of the group.
-For instance, middle managers develop out the vision of their group within what the CEO has projected.
+Managers in the middle develop out the vision of their group within what the CEO has projected.
 And individual contributors develop the vision of their own work within the larger goals given to them.

-So what is leadership?
-Leadership is projecting a vision to others of desired values and goals, and influencing them toward adopting and then acting by those values to accomplish the goals. note
+Leadership is projecting a vision of desired values and goals to influence people toward adopting and then acting by those values to accomplish the goals. note

-It is important that my definition includes aspects about value.
+An important part of my definition includes aspects about value.
 This partly clarifies how leadership is accomplished and makes it more actionable.
 (You convince someone to work together with you toward a shared goal because they also have become motivated by the value that you promote.)
 Note that no goals are value-free.

 I looked up other leadership definitions; the dictionary one was not very helpful ("the action of leading a group of people or an organization").